 Industrial facilities and construction sites are often occupied by various types of heavy machinery and dangerous equipment.
 Although workers at these sites are often highly trained to safely handle and operate these pieces of equipment, the possibility of serious heavy equipment accidents occurring always exists.
 In some of the most severe cases, workers can become disabled or even lose their lives when something goes wrong in heavy equipment accidents.

-It is the responsibility of your employer to provide you with a safe working environment.
-This involves supplying you with equipment that is tested and safe to operate, as well as proper training both for using heavy equipment and following on-site safety procedures.
+Your employer’s responsibility is to provide you with a safe working environment.
+This involves supplying you with tested and safe equipment, as well as proper training for using heavy equipment and following on-site safety procedures.
 However, if your employer fails to meet any of these obligations and you suffer an injury as a result, you and your family may have a right to obtain compensation for your losses.

-Whenever workers function in close proximity to heavy equipment and vehicles at an industrial, construction, or other type of site, there is always a potential risk involved to human life.
+Whenever workers function near heavy equipment and vehicles at an industrial, construction, or other types of site, there is always a potential risk involved to human life.
 Some of the more frequent causes of death and injury resulting from heavy equipment accidents include heavy equipment or trucks striking workers on foot and equipment rollovers.

 The above-mentioned injuries have the potential to end your career.
 In addition, they can result in you and your family having to absorb very high medical expenses for your treatment and care.

 Workplace accidents that are caused by negligence on the part of the employer or employees are certainly preventable.
 However, all parties concerned must seek to live up to all established safety standards and recommendations to avoid the type of tragedies that can accompany heavy equipment accidents.